How to Establish Visitation in Texas with Your Children

 The custodial parent is the one who provides the main home for the child.
 The child will spend most of their time with the custodial parent.
 Furthermore, non-custodial parents also have visitation rights.

 Learn More About Visitation Rights & Visitation Orders

 Visitation rights in Texas can be quite flexible, especially when both parents can agree on the parenting plan.
 The children's best interests will always come first in the courts.
 If the court decides that it is in the best interest of the child, it will approve the request.
 It means that the visitation plan can be as detailed or simple as the parents want it to be.

-If there is no visitation schedule listed in the parenting plan, the court will enforce a "standard possession" order.
+If there is no visitation schedule listed in the parenting plan, the court will enforce a standard possession order.
 The standard possession schedule is listed in Texas laws.
-The non-custodial parent will have possession of the child each month on the first, third and fifth weekends.
+The non-custodial parent will have the child each month on the first, third and fifth weekends.
 Visitation is stipulated to begin at six in the evening on Friday, continuing through 6 pm on Sunday.
-Thursday evenings between six and eight also are regular possession hours.
+Furthermore, Thursday evenings between six and eight also are regular possession hours.
 The summer months have a bit more room for change because non-custodial parents can be granted an additional 30 days.

 Moreover, the court realizes that life can bring unexpected events.
-Another important factor to consider is that visitation agreements may need modification as children get older.
+Furthermore, visitation agreements may need modification as the children get older and their needs change.
 When children transition from middle school to high school, they may want to spend more time with their friends rather than parents.

 The best way to make any updates or changes is by working with the court system to request a modification.

 Want to Establish Visitation in Texas with Your Children?

 Do you have questions about visitation orders or visitation rights in Texas?
 Do you need help coming up with a visitation schedule?
 Text or call us today for the help you need.